puddly/android-otp-extractor/README.md

                             no Google Authenticator codes (default: False)
       --no-microsoft-authenticator
                             no Microsoft Authenticator codes (default: False)
+      --no-steam-authenticator
+                            no Steam Authenticator codes (default: False)

-      --data DATA           path to the app data folder (default: /data/data) --show-uri [SHOW_URI]
-                            prints the accounts as otpauth:// URIs (default: True) --show-qr [SHOW_QR]   displays the accounts as a local webpage with scannable QR codes (default: False)
+      --data DATA           path to the app data folder (default: /data/data) --no-show-uri         disables printing the accounts as otpauth:// URIs --show-qr             displays the accounts as a local webpage with scannable QR codes (default: False)
       --andotp-backup ANDOTP_BACKUP
                             saves the accounts as an AndOTP backup file (default: